 Once you’ve come up with a winner, you need to check to see if you can get the domain.

-But there are a multitude of domain name companies out there to choose from and they’re all much of a muchness.
+There are a multitude of domain name companies out there to choose from and they’re all much of a muchness.

-However, you do also have the option of buying your domain directly with Shopify when you set your store up.
+However, you do also have the option of buying your domain directly with Shopify when you set your online store up.

 Pros of buying directly with Shopify are, you don’t have to mess about connecting a separate domain which isn’t a huge deal, but is a bit of a techie pain and you may need some assistance (or at least I did, but that’s not saying much!!!) 😂

-The cons are; although you get to keep the domain even if you close your store down, you don’t get email or anything like that (although they do offer email forwarding).
+The cons are; although you get to keep the domain even if you close your ecommerce store down, you don’t get email or anything like that (although they do offer email forwarding).
 It is literally a domain.

 So it is your choice.